-The testimony of Defendant Codding, Sheriffs Jenkins and Bowen convince the court to find Ballot Measure 114, Section 11 has negative public safety consequences on policing, increasing a safety risk to the public and the police's own ability to protect themselves from emergent harm.
+The testimony of Defendant Codding, Sheriffs Jenkins and Bowen convince the court to find Ballot Measure 114, Section 11 has a negative public safety consequence on policing by increasing a safety risk to the public and the polices' own ability to protect themselves from emergent harm.

-Citizens use large capacity magazine firearms to defend themselves.
+Further, citizens use large capacity magazine firearms to defend themselves.

-Defense witness, James Yurgealitis, maintains a high caliber handgun with a nine-round magazine for his self-defense because he does not have others sleeping in other rooms in the house, so use of a high caliber round is not a concern if that high caliber bullet pierce walls because there is no risk of killing an innocent on the other side of that wall and he has decades of training that allow him to use those weapons effectively.
-Nine rounds for a highly trained former law enforcement officer, with a heavy and dangerous caliber of round, only enhances the argument that less trained citizens need more rounds to make up for the deficits in stopping power of an aggressor from a lower caliber round firearm.
+Defense witness, James Yurgealitis, maintains a high caliber handgun with a nine-round magazine for his self-defense because he does not have others sleeping in other rooms in the house, so use of a high caliber round is not a concern if a high caliber bullet pierce walls because there is no risk of killing an innocent on the other side of that wall.
+He has decades of training that allow him to use those weapons effectively.
+Nine rounds for a highly trained former law enforcement officer, with a heavy and dangerous caliber of round, only enhances the argument that less trained citizens need more rounds to make up for the deficits in stopping power of an aggressor with a lower caliber round firearm reducing the risk to innocents.

 Both plaintiffs, Joseph Arnold, 52, and Cliff Asmussen, 76, own large capacity magazines for their own self-defense.
 Mr. Arnold is an Oregon state employee managing the Harney County state highway department.
 Mr. Asmussen is a retired logger and car dealer.
-They are each concealed handgun licensees with appropriate training as required by ORS 166.291, they own many firearms, have had guns in their lives since their early childhood, been trained at a young age to properly handle and safely use firearms, and have purchased hundreds of firearms apiece.
+They are each concealed handgun licensees with appropriate training as required by ORS 166.291, they own many firearms, have had guns in their lives since their early childhood, have been trained at a young age to properly handle and safely use firearms, and have purchased hundreds of firearms apiece.
 Each enjoy the use and possession of large capacity magazines for personal protection.
 The notion of being charged with a crime of possessing a large capacity magazine offends Mr. Asmussen since he does not think he has done something wrong that separates him from other "normal citizens".
 Mr. Arnold takes his large capacity magazine firearms with him when he is in public for personal protection.
-Neither have fired the firearms in self-defense, but they feel protected and are prepared to protect themselves and their community if necessary.
+Neither have fired the firearms in selfdefense, but they feel protected and are prepared to protect themselves and their community if necessary.

 Sheriff Bowen described an incident when citizens brought their weapons to back up deputies in a high intensity situation with a criminal.
 Their backup was essential to the safety of the community.
-As he put it: "I depend on an armed citizenry".
+As he put it: "I depend on an armed citizenry" for community protection.

 These witnesses each demonstrate the idea that self-defense is first about having the ability to defend oneself and being able to burnish a weapon when necessary.
 The defendants' evidence from Mr. Jorge Baez, the statistician, who reviewed a very limited sample size within the National Rifle Association ("NRA") data base, supported this conclusion when he testified that most acts of self-defense with a firearm involve no shooting at all.
 The display of force terminates the aggressor's behavior.
-Mr. Baez also concluded that the average number of 2.2 rounds are fired in acts of self-defense and acts where over ten rounds fired in self-defense occurred in the database for .3% of all incidents.
-He testified there is no way to gauge how many shootings were prevented by the show of force that included events with large capacity magazine firearms.
+Mr. Baez also concluded that the average number of 2.2 rounds are fired in acts of self-defense.
+Further, he found that over ten rounds fired in acts of self-defense occurred in the database for .3% of all incidents.
+He testified there is no way to gauge how many shootings were prevented by the show of force, included shows of force with large capacity magazine firearms.